ehsankt7/leader-follower-mmatd3/README.md

 Both agents use LiDAR-based observations and continuous linear and angular velocity commands.
 The proposed M-MATD3 method builds on multi-agent actor–critic reinforcement learning and modifies the actor-update mechanism of MATD3 by incorporating information from both critic networks.

-The framework is evaluated in ROS/Gazebo using randomly generated obstacle configurations with different levels of environmental complexity.
+The framework is evaluated in ROS-1/Gazebo using randomly generated obstacle configurations with different levels of environmental complexity.

-For the complete state and action definitions, reward formulation, network architecture, algorithm derivation, and experimental setup, please refer to the paper.
+For comprehensive details on the state and action definitions, reward formulation, networks architecture, algorithm derivation, and experimental setup, please refer to the paper.

 ## Results